 Research Areas and Keywords

 Jianfeng Lu is an applied mathematician interested in mathematical analysis and algorithm development for problems from computational physics, theoretical chemistry, materials science and other related fields.

 Electronic structure and many body problems; quantum molecular dynamics; multiscale modeling and analysis; rare events and sampling techniques.

-Khoo, Y, Lu, J, and Ying, L. "Solving parametric PDE problems with artificial neural networks."
+Khoo, Y, Lu, J, and Ying, L. "Efficient construction of tensor ring representations from sampling."
 Open Access Copy